neli12/neli12.github.io/projects/project-9.md

 I hope you enjoy learning about this!

-Check out this [youtube video](https://www.youtube.com/watch?v=WV_jcaDBZ2I) for an introduction to factor analysis:
+Check out this [youtube video](https://www.youtube.com/watch?v=WV_jcaDBZ2I) for an introduction to factor analysis.

 Code: <a href="https://github.com/neli12/machine-learning-R"><i class="large github icon"></i>machine-learning-R</a>